pingcap/docs/system-variables.md

 - Default value: 1
 - This variable is used to control whether to enable the clustered index feature.
     - This feature is only applicable to newly created tables and does not affect the existing old tables.
     - This feature is only applicable to tables whose primary key is the single-column non-integer type or the multi-column type.
-It does not affect the tables without a primary key and tables with the primary key of the single-column non-integer type.
+It does not affect the tables without a primary key or tables with the primary key of the single-column non-integer type.
     - You can execute `select tidb_pk_type from information_schema.tables where table_name ='{table_name}'` to check whether the clustered index feature has been enabled on a table.
 - After you enable this feature, rows are stored directly on the primary key instead of on the internally allocated `rows_id` to which the extra primary key index is created to point.